Updated Nov. 15, 2018

 Up for a little more adventure?
 Check into the train ride options from Williams, AZ to the South Rim Village.
 The kiddos will dig the Polar Express themed rides around the holidays.

-Family time doesn’t need to mean containing everyone under one roof trying to avoid uncomfortable moments.
+Family time doesn’t have to mean cooping everyone under one roof trying to avoid uncomfortable moments.
 Break up the monotony with a quick (or long) trip to one of Arizona’s amazing natural wonders and give everyone something exciting to talk about.